bvds/andes/docs/guides/quick_start/README.md

 # Quick Start Guide

+This guide helps you get started with the Sencha Space Admin tool.
+It also lists the benefits of Sencha Space.

 ## Create your Sencha Space Admin Account

 To manage users, groups, and applications in Sencha Space,